 Threats to cybersecurity are not a figment of the imagination.
 PricewaterhouseCoopers (PwC) Research demonstrates that the average financial loss suffered by information security in Indonesia reached US\$1,2 million.
-Unfortunately, the average budget allocated to IT security in Indonesia was only US\$1,4 million, or about 3,2 percent of the average total budget for the IT department, which reached US\$44.2 million.
-At the global level, a striking disparity also occurs between the average budget allocated for IT security and the overall budget for the department; which is US\$5.1 million out of US\$138 million.21 of mobile payment systems are also a loophole that cyber criminals exploit.
+Unfortunately, the average budget allocated to IT security in Indonesia was only US\$1,4 million, or about 3,2 percent of the average total budget for the IT department, which reached US\$44,2 million.
+At the global level, a striking disparity also occurs between the average budget allocated for IT security and the overall budget for the department; which is US\$5,1 million out of US\$138 million.

+Figure 7.1 shows how phishing attacks were the leading cause of cybersecurity incidents in 2016, both in Indonesia and around the globe.
+The increasing use of mobile devices and the implementation of mobile payment systems are also a loophole that cyber criminals exploit.
 Two Indonesian respondents in the survey even reported a financial loss of more than US\$20 million due to cybersecurity incidents.
 The effects of such incidents include the loss or destruction of internal records. consumer and emplovee information, and financial losses, to the disappearance of intellectual property.
-A number of such incidents reflect how mobile security awareness needs to be raised among business people especially FinTech actors.
+A number of such incidents reflect how mobile security awareness needs to be raised among business peopleespecially FinTech actors.
 Furthermore, companies must strengthen the protection of privacy and information assets.